timescale/docs/use-timescale/migration/timescaledb-backfill.md

 migration.

 - **Stage Command:** is used to create copy tasks for hypertable chunks based on the specified completion point (`--until`).
-An optional regex filter (`--filter`) can be used to refine the hypertables and caggs targeted for staging.
+An optional filter (`--filter`) can be used to refine the hypertables and continuous aggregates targeted for staging.

   ```sh
   timescaledb-backfill stage --source $SOURCE_DB --target $TARGET_DB --until '2016-01-02T00:00:00'